easysoftDev/ngx-formly-designer/README.md

 # ngx-formly-designer

->This repo is Fork.
+>This repo is a Fork.
 The primary objetive is to
+>
 > * Ng8 support
 > * Ngx-formly 5
 > * Drag and drop support